Tests and Quizzes

 Tests and quizzes are used to assess your mastery over course content and objectives.
 Your instructor assigns point values to each question.
 Your answers are submitted for grading, and the results are recorded in the Grade Center.
 You can view your grades in My Grades when your instructor makes them available to you.

-You can find tests in any content area, learning module, lesson plan, or folder.
+You can find tests in a content area, learning module, lesson plan, or folder.

 For more information about tests and quizzes, select from the following: